 - use human review to find what matters

-- turn those criteria into datasets and metrics
+- translate those concerns into datasets and checks

-- run them repeatedly as the system changes
+- run the same evaluation whenever the system changes

 How should you build an evaluation set?

-The best starting point is usually real user questions.
-If you only test polished demo examples, you will miss the cases that break in practice.
+The best starting point is usually real user input.
+If you only test polished demo prompts, you will miss the cases that break in production.

 A useful evaluation set often includes: